entertrained/legal/src/docs/privacy.md

 - **Public profile information:** If you have an account with us, we collect the information that you provide for your public profile.
 For example, if you have a Entertrained.app account, your username is part of that public profile, along with any other information you put into your public profile, like a photo or an "About Me" description.
 Your public profile information is just that — public — so please keep that in mind when deciding what information you would like to include.
 - **Payment and contact information:** If you buy something from us — a subscription to a Entertrained.app plan or other premium features, you'll provide additional personal and payment information like your name, credit card information, and contact information.
 We also keep a record of the purchases you've made.
 You may also provide us with financial details to set up a payments integration, like the email address for your Stripe or PayPal account or your bank account information.
 - **Content information:** We collect information about the books and other texts that you use, including any custom uploaded texts.
 This helps us provide better suggestions for further typing or reading, enhancing your experience on our platform.
-- **Communications with us (hi there!): **You may also provide us with information when you respond to surveys, communicate with our Customer Service about a support question, post a question in our public forums, or sign up for a newsletter.
+- **Communications with us:** You may also provide us with information when you respond to surveys, communicate with our Customer Service about a support question, post a question in our public forums, or sign up for a newsletter.
 When you communicate with us via form, email, Entertrained.app comment, or otherwise, we store a copy of our communications.

 #### _Information We Collect Automatically_